-Ramses is ready to set out for a visit to his friend, Nebre, commander of Ramses' fortress on the Libyan border with Egypt.
-According to him, they will spend their time retelling stories of adventures long past whilst partaking of much red wine.
-Despite everything Ramses says, alarm bells are ringing with Kate and Alex.
+Ramses II, living as an ancient in modern day Luxor, is about to set out across the White Desert.
+His insistence that he is going to visit a friend does not ring true to Kate and Alex.
 If this is such a friendly visit, then why is Ramses so vehement that they must remain in Luxor?
-And, more to the point, why, when there is nothing except desert between Luxor and the fort, where the only thing they are likely to die from is a lack of drinking water, is Ramses moving with the vast contingent of his massive army?
-Does visiting a friend warrant such a show of force?
+And, more to the point, why is Ramses moving with the vast contingent of his massive army?
+Does visiting a friend really warrant such a show of force?

 “Where is Ramses?”
 Cairo only uttered what Alex had been thinking.